Eddie Redmayne: Personal life

 Redmayne married Hannah Bagshawe on 15 December 2014.
-They have a daughter, Iris, born in 2016 and a son, Luke, born in 2018.
+They have two children, a daughter and a son.

 Redmayne was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama.

 In August 2014, he was appointed ambassador of film education charity Into Film.
 He has been a patron of the Motor Neurone Disease Association since 2015, having become associated with the charity following his portrayal of Stephen Hawking.
 He is an ambassador of the Teenage Cancer Trust.
-He is a patron of Mousetrap Theatre Projects, a charity dedicated to enriching the lives of children and young people through theatre, especially those who are disadvantaged or have additional needs.
+He is a patron of Go Live Theatre Projects (earlier known as Mousetrap Theatre Projects), a charity dedicated to enriching the lives of children and young people through theatre, especially those who are disadvantaged or have additional needs.